Taming the pseudoholomorphic beasts in $\mathbb{R}\times(S^1\times S^2)$: Towards a near-symplectic Gromov invariant

 \begin{lemma} Suppose $J$ is generic and $f:\tilde C\to C$ is a $d$-fold branched cover (with $b$ branch points) of a somewhere-injective $J$-holomorphic curve $C\to\overline X$, where the ends of $C$ are asymptotic to either positive hyperbolic orbits or $d$-positive elliptic orbits.
 Then $\ind(\tilde C)\ge b$.
 Furthermore, if $\tilde C$ is connected and $C$ is a Fredholm index 0 plane whose end is asymptotic to a $d$-positive elliptic orbit, then $\ind(\tilde C)>0$ unless $f=\1$. \end{lemma}

 \begin{proof} The trivialization $\tau$ is assumed to be chosen so that the Conley-Zehnder indices of the orbits are as specified in Section~\ref{subsec:ECH}.
 Let $e$ (and $\tilde e$) denote the number of ends of $C$ (and $\tilde C$) at elliptic orbits.
-Then $\ind(C)=-\chi(C)+2c_\tau(C)-e$ which is nonnegative by genericity of $J$, and
+Then we compute